How to Open a Roth IRA: A Complete Guide

 Depending on the brokerage you chose, you can do this in different ways.

 Some people like complete control over their money.
-In this case, you may want to buy and sell investments within your account manually when you choose.
+In this case, you may want to buy investments within your account manually when you choose.

 For others, automating the process of investing for retirement makes sure it gets done.
 Most apps and brokerages allow you to set up automatic investments.
 These recurring transfers can purchase a particular amount of an investment on a set schedule.